Mount Vernon Cancer Centre

 Velindre

-New Velindre on co-location and Nuffield Advice:–
+New Velindre on co-location and Nuffield Advice

-- ‘The critical care /transfer system provides the required levels of safety and responsiveness to manage patients (SOP p.137).
+- Velindre’s account of why co-location was excluded includes three major explanations contradicted by Nuffield:‘The critical care /transfer system provides the required levels of safety and responsiveness to manage patients (SOP p.137).

 Nuffield: ‘Safety – the management of acute illness can require immediate access to a range of clinical disciplines.
 Some of this can be provided by telephone or video but there are cases where it is necessary for an expert to examine the patient in person or perform a procedure… Trends in the toxicity and complexity of treatment and the growing number of patients with comorbidities and side effects from treatment mean that access to critical care and advanced support to deal with rapid deterioration is very important.’ (pp.47-48).